ASolitaryMan/HFLEA/README.md

 Official implemention for the paper "Frame-level emotion state alignment method for speech emotion recognition", which is submitted to ICASSP 2024.

+## I am very sorry, I have carefully checked the data division method.
+The method we used is leave-one-session-out https://github.com/ECNU-Cross-Innovation-Lab/ShiftSER.
+For each fold, four sessions are used for training while one session is used for testing.
+The final result is the average of 5 folds.
+I made a mistake in my paper, and I appreciate everyone's correction.
+I am extremely sorry for the trouble caused to the readers.

 ## Libraries and dependencies

 1. pytorch